 She is influenced by renaissance and classical painters, enjoying beauty and the ways in which even lavish or kitsch themes can commingle with darker ideas to produce something which is both beautiful and meaningful.
 She enjoys this creation of beauty as a deliberate opposition to the current aesthetic ‘sterility’ in much of today’s contemporary art.

-She also undertakes portraiture work and is happy to work on commission.
+She also undertakes portraiture work.
 Her last portrait (The Cusp) was a finalist in the Adam Portrait Awards and displayed in the New Zealand National Portrait Gallery.